 S2W Step 6: Root Cause Level 4 — Ancient Traumas

 S2W Step 5: Root Cause Level 3 — Fascial Release

 S2W Step 4: Root Cause Level 2 — Health Education

 S2W Step 3: Root Cause Level 1 — FRIF

 S2W Step 2: Therapeutic Symptomatic Relief

-S2W Step 1: Basic Relaxation and Stress Relief
+S2W Step 1: Basic Pain & Stress Relief and Relaxation

-MFR/jfba is distributed primarily over S2W Steps 4-6.
+MFR/jfba is distributed throughout the S2W, but primarily over S2W Steps 4-6.

-Health Education, S2W Step 4, includes client self-care, an essential element of the four levels of root cause therapy, in order to:
+Health Education, S2W's Step 4, includes client self-care, an essential element of the four levels of root cause therapy, in order to:

 - keep the client's healthcare cost down